justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 backstage/node_modules/@backstage/plugin-TechDocs-backend/static/docs/default/Component/
 ```

-The recommended setup is to place the output on to cloud storage such as S3, and not on the local machine, so let's look at that next.

 ## Publish to cloud storage

+The recommended setup is to place the output on to cloud storage such as S3, and not on the local machine, so let's look at that.

+> Note: This section is just an overview, and not a full tutorial, because there are a lot of prerequisites for setting up cloud storage.
+If you're interested, read the AWS S3 documentation about [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) and the [Buckets overview](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html).

 ![cloud](/images/techdocs/14.png)